 McGill University will be inaugurating its new satellite Faculty of Medicine at the Gatineau Hospital in the fall of 2020.

 Located in the beautiful Outaouais region, Gatineau is known as one of the three tourist gateways to Quebec.

-Created by Aboriginal architect Douglas Cardinal, the Canadian Museum of History, the most visited museum in Canada, gets more than 1.2 million visitors every year.
+Created by Indigenous architect Douglas Cardinal, the Canadian Museum of History, the most visited museum in Canada, gets more than 1.2 million visitors every year.

 Outaouais Tourism is the authority to discover the main attractions and plan a stay!

 Gatineau residents enjoy a cost of living among the most affordable and a quality of life among the best in the country.
 Few places in the world can have residents enjoying the benefits of city life and nature at the same time.

 The average price of housing in Gatineau is lower than Montréal's (-25%), Ottawa's (-3%) and Toronto's (-200%).